EnterpriseDB/tpa/docs/src/INSTALL-docker.md

 You can now run commands like `tpaexec provision /clusters/speedy` at the container prompt.
 (When you exit the shell, the container will be removed.)

-If you want to provision Docker containers using TPAexec, you must also allow the container to access the Docker control socket on the host:
+If you want to provision Docker containers using TPA, you must also allow the container to access the Docker control socket on the host:

 ```